Nova A.

 • Observational Research: It involves participant observation in a natural environment where it is impossible to control the variables.

-• Experiments - Here, a researcher controls and manipulates the variables to establish a cause and effect relationship.
+• Experiments: Here, a researcher controls and manipulates the variables to establish a cause-and-effect relationship.

-• Content Analysis - It helps record words and themes in a set of texts to analyze communication patterns.
+• Content Analysis: It helps record words and themes in a set of texts to analyze communication patterns.

-Qualitative vs. Quantitative Research Limitations
+Qualitative vs. Quantitative Research: Limitations

 The following is a detailed explanation of the research limitations.